jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 /price : Show the price of the top 10 cryptocurrencies

-/topnews : Show the top 5 news of all of the cryptocurrencies combined
+/topnews : Show the top 10 news of all of the cryptocurrencies combined

-/tncbitcoin : Show the top 5 news of bitcoin
+/tncbitcoin : Show the top 10 news of bitcoin

-/tncethereum : Show the top 5 news of ethereum
+/tncethereum : Show the top 10 news of ethereum

-/tnctether : Show the top 5 news of tether
+/tnctether : Show the top 10 news of tether

-/tncripple : Show the top 5 news of ripple
+/tncripple : Show the top 10 news of ripple

-/ttcbitcoin : Show the top 5 tweets of bitcoin

-/ttcethereum : Show the top 5 tweets of ethereum

-/ttctether : Show the top 5 tweets of tether
+/tncpolkadot : Show the top 10 news of polkadot

-/ttcripple : Show the top 5 tweets of ripple
+/tnccardano : Show the top 10 tweets of cardano

-/trcbitcoin : Show the top 5 reddit posts of bitcoin
+/tncchainlink : Show the top 10 news of chainlink

-/trcethereum : Show the top 5 reddit posts of ethereum
+/tnclitecoin : Show the top 10 news of litecoin

-trcbinancecoin : Show the top 5 reddit posts of binance coin
+/tncbinancecoin : Show the top 10 news of binance coin

-/trcripple : Show the top 5 reddit posts of ripple
+/tncstellar : Show the top 10 news of stellar

 ## Run Rspecs